How to Prove That Something Exists?

 Is that the same as asserting that you can’t prove anything?

 That would be a non-Gelugpa way of saying it.

-This is very crucial when you get to the tantra.
+This is very crucial when we get to tantra.
 It’s expressed most nicely in the Sakya view of inseparable samsara and nirvana, which is that the clear-light mind is the source of all appearances, pure and impure.
 Everything of samsara and nirvana is an appearance of the clear-light mind.
 The clear-light mind makes these appearances.
-So either the appearances are pure (which means without appearing to have self-established existent, inherent existence) or impure (which means without an appearance of self-established existence).
-And by having the appearance of a Buddha-figure, it helps you to not think in our ordinary way.
+Either the appearances are pure (which means without appearing to have self-established existence) or impure (which means with an appearance of self-established existence).
+By having the appearance of a Buddha-figure, it helps us to not think in our ordinary way.

 So the issue of pure and impure appearances is not just that our usual body, the one that gets sick, is an impure appearance, while the appearance of a Buddha-figure or a deity is pure.
 That’s just taking pure and impure appearances on the conventional level.
 What we want to do is work with pure and impure appearances on the deepest level, where the difference between the two is an appearance of self-established existence versus not an appearance of self-established existence.